patpalmerston/JavaScript-Algorithms-and-Data-Strucutures/data_structures/linkedListNotes.md

         - Set the next property on the new node to be the previous next
         - Increment the length
         - Return  true

+# Remove

+    - Removing a node from the Linked List at a specific position -- Remove Pseudocode --
+        - If the index is less than zero or greater than the length, return undefined
+        - If the index is the same as the length -1, pop
+        - If the index is 0, shift
+        - Otherwise, using the get method, access the node at the index -1
+        - Set the next property on that node to be the next of the next node
+        - Decrement the length
+        - Return the value of the node removed